BaptisteD51/nouveau-theme-caweb/README.md

     6. "Sidebars" and widgets

 ## Introduction
-In 2023, from a development point of view, the CAWEB master website suffers from several flaws :
+In 2023, from a development point of view, the CAWEB master website suffers from several flaws:
 * The website is very slow to load.
 * The WordPress theme isn't easily maintainable, as it uses technologies that aren't studied in the Master.
 The files are messy and no one knows what are their purposes as most of them aren't documented.
 * The theme uses ACF Pro blocks for basic WP features, such as navigation menus or pages content, making the website difficult to administrate for a webmaster.